nextflow-io/nextflow/docs/operator.md

     .view { row -> "${row.col1} - ${row.col2} - ${row.col3}" }
 ```
 :::{note}
-- If the header option is not used, .splitCsv() returns each row as a List.
+- By default, the `splitCsv` operator returns each row as a *list* object.
+Items are accessed by using the 0-based column index.
-- If header: true is used, or if a list of strings is provided for the header, then .splitCsv() returns each row as a LinkedHashMap
+- When the `header` is specified each row is returned as a *map* object (also known as dictionary).
+Items are accessed via the corresponding column name.
 :::

 Available options: